Projects & Intiatives

 Systematic Racism and Elections Education

 We provide educational resources created by students, faculty, and staff focused on civic engagement and social justice.
 These election resources is the product of a Legacy Project by a Lucy Gordon and Tamara Smith.
-Members of SLT worked to create these resource guides on becoming community activists.
+Our Undergraduate Coordinators worked to create these resource guides on becoming community activists.

 Our Commitment to Democracy